k-sanchez/workshop_networks_xcbh/01_mltreeinference.md

 ## Download and install

 Download the latest version from https://github.com/stamatak/standard-RAxML/archive/refs/heads/master.zip.
-Alternatively, if you use UNIX and have `git` installed, in the terminal type:
+Alternatively, if you use UNIX and have `git` installed, open the terminal and type:

 ```sh
 git clone https://github.com/stamatak/standard-RAxML.git